-The cruise line teamed up with Resorts World Bimini to build out this area about a mile from the cruise port, which offered powdered sand and turquoise blue water.
+The cruise line teamed up with Resorts World Bimini to build out this area about a mile from the cruise port, which offers powdered sand and turquoise blue water.

 However, during the cruise industry shutdown, cruise lines were looking for alternative ports in the Bahamas and started calling at Bimini Island.
-Beachfront property that was first developed for Virgin Voyages is now accessible to other cruise lines on days when a Virgin ship is not in port.
+The beachfront property, which was first developed for Virgin Voyages, is now accessible to other cruise lines on days when a Virgin ship is not in port.
 Carnival Horizon was the first ship to call there with passengers in July 2021.

-Located 60 miles off the coast of Florida, the port’s location allows ships to stay later and be able to arrive back to Miami or Port Everglades in just a few hours.
+Located 60 miles off the coast of Florida, the port’s location allows ships to stay for a good portion of the day before returning to Miami or Port Everglades in just a few hours.

-This article is focusing on my experience at the Bimini Beach Club as a non-Virgin Voyages guest.
+This article focuses on my experience at the Bimini Beach Club as a non-Virgin Voyages guest.
 I was sailing on Carnival Cruise Line both times I went to the beach club.